-- 4. Subject to Condition 5, water shall only be used for the spray irrigation of 35 hectares of pasture per irrigation season for grazing sheep and beef cattle within the area of land shown on attached Plan CRC083692-A, which forms part of this consent. - 5.
-In that part of the irrigation area north of State Highway 83, irrigation may only occur within the legal boundaries of the property legally described as Section 1, SO 18153, as shown on attached Plan CRC083292-B, which forms part of this consent. - 6.
-Water for irrigation shall only be used on or applied to land that is subject to a memorandum of encumbrance that complies with the requirements of the agreement entitled "Agreement in Relation to the Allocation of Water for Irrigation" between Meridian Energy Limited and the Mackenzie Irrigation Company Limited dated the 31st of October 2006. - 7.
-The consent holder shall, six months prior to this consent being exercised, provide to the Canterbury Regional Council a certificate from the consent holder's solicitor certifying that the memorandum of encumbrance is registered on the computer registers for the land shown on Plan CRC041031 and any other evidence of registration as the Canterbury Regional Council may require (if any). - 8.
+- 4. Water shall only be used for the spray irrigation of 119 hectares of pasture per irrigation season for grazing sheep and beef cattle and for viticulture within the area of land shown on attached Plan CRC041031-A, which forms part of this consent. - 5.
+Water for irrigation shall only be used on or applied to land that is subject to a memorandum of encumbrance that complies with the requirements of the agreement entitled "Agreement in Relation to the Allocation of Water for Irrigation" between Meridian Energy Limited and the Mackenzie Irrigation Company Limited dated the 31st of October 2006. - 6.
+The consent holder shall, six months prior to this consent being exercised, provide to the Canterbury Regional Council a certificate from the consent holder's solicitor certifying that the memorandum of encumbrance is registered on the computer registers for the land shown on Plan CRC041031 and any other evidence of registration as the Canterbury Regional Council may require (if any). - 7.
 The consent holder shall take all practicable steps to: - (a) Ensure that the volume of water used for irrigation does not exceed that required for the soil to reach field capacity; and - (b) Avoid leakage from pipes and structures; and - (c) Avoid the use of water onto non-productive land such as impermeable surfaces and river or stream riparian strips.